| | | | | |

 OverPower OP Formula

-As you can see there’s a minimalism to the design which is really appealing, but don’t let that fool you – this Formula rig is strong and incredibly stiff.
+As you can see, there’s a minimalism to the design which is really appealing, but don’t let that fool you – this Formula rig is strong and incredibly stiff.
 It’s compatible with all of the best-known sim pedals and direct-drive wheels.
 It comes with a thick neoprene cushion which serves as an ergonomic elastic base, very much like a real F1 seat.
 Minimal, light but strong.

 Overpower offers variations of this design at varying price ranges and the OP Child Formula is an F1 cockpit for kids.
 What’s really nice about Overpower is that they will work with you to customise the finish of your rig to match the surroundings.
 These really take a nice approach and are highly worthy of an addition to our list.
 Take a look.